 Free School Meals & Pupil Premium

 Every child has an account.
-The free school meal entitlement will be £2.60 from September.
+The free school meal entitlement is £2.75.
 It will be credited by the caterer to your child’s account on a daily basis.
-This amount can only be spent on that day at lunch time; it is not available for break.
+This amount can only be spent on that day at lunchtime; it is not available for break.
 (NB.
 Any money not spent is not transferred to the following day).
 You can add more money to your child’s account by topping up their account online.